 In "The World History of Beekeeping and Honey Hunting.
 (44.3 Package bees)" Eva Crane states that "A.I.
 Root (1878) was the first to experiment in transporting the adult bees of a colony without their combs and heavy hive".
 This made it easier to ship bees to more northerly regions, so opening up new regions to honey production.
 Perhaps many went to Canada where they used to kill the bees, before they developed the wintering techniques they use now.
 This is conjecture and I would appreciate information please.

 Package bees have may uses including starting new colonies for commercial beekeepers, making up for winter losses and bolstering weak colonies.
 It is the most common way of starting for American hobbyists.

-I have no idea when packages were first developed, but the Baton Rouge Bee Laboratory lists amongst its research achievements of 1920s - 1930s "Problems in producing and shipping package bees and queens", so presumably some time before then.
+In the U.S. the package bee industry is huge, but for several different reasons it has had problems.
+The Baton Rouge Bee Laboratory lists amongst its research achievements of 1920s - 1930s "Problems in producing and shipping package bees and queens".